elgrove/elgrove/README.md

 ### Hi there 👋

 🔭  I’m currently working on These Times, a newsreader with articles from paywalled sites
 🌱  I created [nflfunindex.com](nflfunindex.com), a website that scrapes data and ranks NFL games for how fun they were to watch
 🔎  I'm currently looking for software developer or data engineer positions
-💬 Contact me on [LinkedIn](https://www.linkedin.com/in/aaron-lloyd-13206620b)
+📦  I have experience of building projects from start to finish, including deployment using Docker and Nginx 💬 Contact me on [LinkedIn](https://www.linkedin.com/in/aaron-lloyd-13206620b)